kleenkanteen/about-me-in-5-minutes/README.md

 There's several points of efficiency in this layout but to keep in short it has 2 layers.
 The first layer is at the top of the pic and the second is at the bottom of the pic.
 The second layer is activated with the MOD 1 key on the far right when it is held down like shift.
 Arrows keys under my left thumb are a treat for programming and typing in general.
 My arms don't gets displaced like a normal keyboard, only my fingers move, so it's very comfortable and ergonomic.

-A in depth article I wrote of my keyboard, key layout, and shorcuts I use everywhere in case you are interested: [link](https://medium.com/@irisman/the-peak-programming-keyboard-and-key-layout-57cded217236)
+I wrote a in depth article of my keyboard, key layout, and shorcuts I use if you are interested: [link](https://medium.com/@irisman/the-peak-programming-keyboard-and-key-layout-57cded217236)

 2 quotes to end it off: